 - A commitment to take an active part in CMNCP, including sharing information, taking part in conference calls, attending national and regional meetings, and making key municipal resources available for mentoring, mobilization and/or training activities.

 - Approval by the CMNCP Coordination Committee.

-Membership fees are used for coordination, communication, and other activities not funded through the NCPC grant.
+CMNCP membership fees are calculated on a population-based structure.
+Membership fees are used for coordination, communication, and other core activities.